Annual Amish and Plain Anabaptist Studies Conference

 - Reduced rate for non-member students, service providers, and community members paying out of pocket: $70

-Registration is for a full day, from 8:30am to that night.
+Registration is for a full day, from 8:30am to the reception that night.
 Registration includes a full, formal supper.
 The conference hotel offers a complimentary full breakfast for overnight guests.
 For lunch, attendees can explore one of several local restaurants that operate within two blocks of the conference hotel; cost is separate.

 The ongoing growth of the plain people—the Amish, Mennonites, Hutterites, German Baptists, Apostolic Christians, and others—means that more and more people are encountering these subcultures in the public sphere.
 For this reason, those who specifically study or work with the plain people—including service providers, practitioners, and social researchers—must continue advancing our bodies of knowledge and best practices through critical evaluation of old paradigms and introduction of new concepts.
 The goal of this conference is to discuss advances in theory—the conceptual understanding of the plain people—and practice—the hands-on experiences of service providers and practitioners working with the plain people.
 We will also explore the connection between the two, how the lessons of one can be used by the other.